-1.3.8 Special Systems
+5.5 Special Systems

-1.3.8.1 5/8 Systems
+5.5.1 5/8 in.
+Systems

-In applications with large particles or materials in the source liquid, a 5/8" ID system will help prevent clogging.
+In applications with large particles or materials in the source liquid, a 5/8 in.
+ID system will help prevent clogging.
 The added diameter adds 66% more volume to the entire system.
-As of 2010, both composite and discrete samplers are available in 5/8.

-For a sampler to increase to a 5/8" ID, the following parts and components are changed to allow for more volume: intake tube, volume control tube, all fittings, metering chamber, metering chamber lid, discharge tube, sample container cover, sinker or strainer, and the distributor assembly (for discrete models).
+For a sampler to increase to a 5/8 in.
+ID, the following parts and components are changed to allow for more volume: intake tube, volume control tube, all fittings, metering chamber, metering chamber lid, discharge tube, sample container cover, and sinker or strainer.
+The 5/8 in. system is only offered for our composite samplers.

-1.3.8.2 MISA Systems - Teflon and Glass
+5.5.2 Sanitary Systems - Teflon and Glass

-In applications wherein the water sample must be prevented from coming into contact with any plastics, a MISA system is recommended.
-For example, when testing for acid/base/neutral extractable organics and pesticides, the MISA system will keep the final sample clean from any contaminants.
+In applications wherein the water sample must be prevented from coming into contact with any plastics, a sanitary system is recommended.
+For example, when testing for acid/base/neutral extractable organics and pesticides, the sanitary system will keep the final sample clean from any contaminants.

-MISA stands for "Municipal/Industrial Strategy for Abatement," and includes changing all "wetted" components of the sampling system, i.e., everything that comes in contact with the final sample.
-The chart below outlines the key changes made to the sampler for a MISA system.
+The sanitary system includes changing all "wetted" components of the sampling system (that is, everything that comes in contact with the final sample).
+TABLE 5-5 outlines the key changes made to the sampler for a sanitary system.

-TABLE 1-12 MISA System Changes

-TABLE 1-12.
-WISA System Changes
+TABLE 5-5.
+Sanitary System Changes

-Component Standard Material MISA System Material
+Component Standard Material Sanitary System Material

 Intake Tube PVC Teflon-Lined PVC

 Sinker/Strainer Lead Sinker Stainless Steel Sinker/Strainer

 Fittings Brass Stainless Steel

 Metering Chamber Acrylic Pyrex

 Metering Chamber Cover Delrin Teflon with Steel Bracing Ring

 Discharge Tube Latex Silicone

-Sample Container(s) HDPE (or PP) Glass
+Sample Container(s) HDPE (or polypropylene (PP)) Glass

 O-Rings Buna-N (or Viton) Silicone

-1.3.8.3 Pressurized Source
+5.5.3 Pressurized Source

 Special care must be taken in applications with back pressure so that the sampler does not become flooded.
-Even one foot of pressure is enough to flood the sampler.
 Options for pressurized situations include:

 - 1. Relocate the sampler.
 Although it may be located farther from the source, the CVS/BVS vacuum system is able to handle long draws and can be moved to a location (higher) where back-pressure is not an issue. - 2.
 Looping the intake tube.
 For small amounts of pressure, looping the intake tube up to a height that the water pressure cannot push above is a simple way of getting around the issue.
-The maximum height would be the maximum vertical draw, 27.5 feet.
-NOTE: we recommend using a valve with external valve control in this kind of situation, to be on the same side.
-See FIGURE 1-4.
+The maximum height would be the maximum vertical draw, 3.4 m (27.5 ft).

+We recommend using a valve with external valve control in this kind of situation, to be on the same side.
+See FIGURE 5-8.

-FIGURE 1-4.
-Vertical Loop for Pressurized Source
+FIGURE 5-8.
+Vertical loop for pressurized source

 - 3. Flow-Through Chamber.
-Divert liquid from the pressurized line to a "wet well" or secondary pool, and attach this component to it, as shown in FIGURE 1-5. - 4.
+Divert liquid from the pressurized line to a "wet well" or secondary pool, and attach this component to it, as shown in FIGURE 5-9. - 4.
 Configuring a Combination of Valves.
-Using a combination of valves (e.g. pressure reducing valves, ball valves, etc.) previous customers have successfully managed to take samples under a certain amount of pressure without flooding the system.
+Using a combination of valves, such as pressure reducing valves and ball valves, previous customers have successfully managed to take samples under a certain amount of pressure without flooding the system.